ruben-poghosyan/ruben-poghosyan.github.io/_posts/2024-03-15-crypto-scam.md

 Searching for the first address, we find that the address indeed exists [https://etherscan.io/address/0x136804cfd9bee12de334e2b7e7aecdf98cb9f2c9](https://etherscan.io/address/0x136804cfd9bee12de334e2b7e7aecdf98cb9f2c9)

-One can see that there are incoming transactions made to this address with various amounts of ETH which are probably the victims of the scheme.
+One can see that there are inbound transactions made to this address with various amounts of ETH which are probably the victims of the scheme.
 ![Transactions](/assets/images/2024-03-15-crypto-scam/transactions.png)

-Furthermore by following the chains of outbout transactions made from this address we arrive to a popular [dark web exchange platform](https://etherscan.io/address/0xf1da173228fcf015f43f3ea15abbb51f0d8f1123) after which it's hard to trace the transactions.
+Furthermore by following the chains of outbound transactions made from this address we arrive to a popular [dark web exchange platform](https://etherscan.io/address/0xf1da173228fcf015f43f3ea15abbb51f0d8f1123) after which it's hard to trace the transactions.